B8ni/bottoni/_posts/2022-08-07-fail-learning-ai-post.md

 It was funny, I accomplished more in that week then in 6 years of try and fail. **But everything died again**.

-I was got overwhelmed with work.
+I got overwhelmed at work.
 It pushed me to say goodbye to Machine Learning.
+Another KO.
 You know, when something really interesting you, one day you succeed. **That day is not today**.

 After other 5 months, today, I'm back to the mean.
 To the normality [^3].
 I understood that life is not easy and is not linear.